 - Any person who does not provide the police with the requested information, is guilty of a criminal offence and will be liable to a fine or imprisonment of up to six months.

-What will happen after an application for a protection order was filed at court?
+What will happen after an application for a protection order has been filed at court?

 - If there is enough evidence to prove harassment, an interim protection order will be issued, together with a suspended warrant of arrest.

 - The interim protection order must be delivered to the respondent.
-It will tell the respondent when s/he must be at court to defend him/herself (“return date”).
+It will tell the respondent when s/he must appear at court to defend him/herself (“return date”).